Bright-04/Fullscreen-API-Attack/readme.md

 - Look for the fullscreen notification message from their browser
 - Remember that browsers display a warning when entering fullscreen mode
 - Know how to exit fullscreen mode (typically ESC key)
+- Verify the URL in the address bar before entering YouTube credentials
+- Check for HTTPS encryption when accessing YouTube
+- Be wary of YouTube pages that behave differently than expected
+- Look for subtle UI inconsistencies that might indicate a fake YouTube interface

 ## Mitigations